Therapy is not about understanding. It's about change.

 Jay Haley changed what therapy could be.
 He rejected the idea that understanding a problem is the same as solving it.
 Instead, he asked a harder question: what will actually move this person?

 Rapport7 carries that tradition forward.
-Every article, every tool, every case analysis on this site starts from the same premise: the test of good clinical work is whether something actually changed.
+Every guide, every directive, every case analysis on this site starts from the same premise: the test of good clinical work is whether something actually changed.

 The tradition continues.
 The tools are here.

-Full access to the clinical library, professional tools, audiobooks, and weekly case supervision — starting at $39/month.
+Full access to the clinical library, professional tools, and audiobooks, starting at $49/month.

 See Membership Options